abdoitman/Suspicious-Scores-Analysis/README.md

 ### [Final Year Work Scores](#final-year-work-scores)
   After we took a deeper dive into midterm scores and the added bonus, now we're interested in answering the following questions:
-  * Did the addd bonus fix the distribution of year work scores? if so, how? [here.](#final-year-work)
+  * Did the added bonus fix the distribution of year work scores? if so, how? [here.](#final-year-work)
   * Compared to the ideal situation **(each student having their year work score = their midterm score + 10)**, how did the bonus marks benifit students? [here.](#comparing-to-the-ideal-situation)
   * Given that they varied from one student to another, what criteria were the bonus marks based on? [here.](#added-bonus-marks)